fxgsell/GG-Config-Tool/README.md

 ## Post-Install

-You can now configure the device from the webUI, just double click on the button Vol+ and connect to it's IP via a web browser. *In future versions of the tool this should create a Wifi Network to let you configure the device network configuration*
+You can now configure the device from the webUI, just double click on the button Vol+ and connect to it's IP via a web browser.

+![Jetson Buttons][buttons]

+[buttons]: ./static/images/jetson_buttons.png "Jetson Buttons"

+*In future versions of the tool this should create a Wifi Network to let you configure the device network configuration without knowing the device's IP address.*

 ![Jetson configuration][ui]